KimbaWLion/DiscordBaseballBot/README.md

 | Washington Nationals     |    120    |

 # Files
-* DiscordPoster/\_\_init\_\_.py
-  * Dunno if this is needed
 * settings.json
   * The settings of the bot: The server ID, bot Token, team code, and more
-* DiscordPoster/testPost.py
-  * A file to test posting to Discord.
-Scheduled for removal
 * BaseballConsumer/\_\_init_\_\.py
   * Needed to be able to import other files in the directory I think...
 * BaseballConsumer/MainEntryBot.py
   * Run this to run the bot.
 Want to move it to the DiscordPoster directory, but need to be able to import BaseballConsumer.py.
 I don't know how to import across directories in Python
 * BaseballConsumer/BaseballConsumerConstants.py
   * Contains configurable constants like emoji or game status updates or 7th inning stretch
-* BaseballConsumer/BaseballConsumer.py
-  * @Deprecated
-* BaseballConsumer/BaseballConsumerV2.py
-  * The controller for checking if there is a game event update.
-It calls MLBStatsAPI, and if there is an update, it posts it to discord and logs the event.
-* BaseballConsumer/game_events_parser.py
-  * @Deprecated
-* BaseballConsumer/linescore_parser.py
-  * @Deprecated
-* BaseballConsumer/timecheck.py
-  * @Deprecated

 # FAQ
 * How come when I play the bot for a previous game, it doesn't post things such as wild pitches or pitching changes?